• Skip to primary navigation

 What is Furikake?

 Furikake is a Japanese seasoning made of dry seaweed (nori), sesame seeds, and salt.
 There are many varieties of furikake, which often include bonito flakes, rice puffs, shrimp, and other savory bits.
-For everyday seasoning, I use a classic furikake with the most basic ingredients.
+For everyday seasoning, we use a classic furikake with the most basic ingredients.
 Furikake is one of my favorite seasonings.
-I put it on vegetables, rice, popcorn, the list goes on.
+We put it on vegetables, rice, popcorn, the list goes on.
 It adds a tasty umami flavor to anything you add it to without being overpoweringly salty.

 Sauteed Green Beans with Furikake with lemon slices on plate.